 Kathleen Davis is the Executive Director at the National Kidney Foundation.
-She feels fortunate to work with a wonderful NKF team both locally and nationally, a very involved, professional and talented Advisory Board and Medical Advisory Board as well as dedicated volunteers who are the heart of our chapter.
+She feels fortunate to work with a wonderful NKF team both locally and nationally, a very involved, professional and talented Advisory Board and Medical Advisory Board as well as dedicated volunteers who are the heart of our market.
 "It is an honor and privilege to serve the community with the programs we offer patients and medical professionals."

-Along with her fiancé Jeff and daughter Rachel, Kathleen enjoys hiking, traveling and spending time with friends and family.
+Along with her fiancé Jeff and daughter Rachel, Kathleen enjoys hiking, traveling, and spending time with friends and family.